StereoKit/StereoKit/docs/Pages/Reference/UI/InteractVolume.md

 ---
 layout: default
 title: UI.InteractVolume
-description: This watches a volume of space for pinch interaction events!
+description: This method will be removed in v0.4, use UI.VolumeAt.
+This watches a volume of space for pinch interaction events!
 If a hand is inside the space indicated by the bounds, this function will return that hand's pinch state, as well as indicate which hand did it through the out parameter.
 Note that since this only provides the hand's pinch state, it won't give you JustActive and JustInactive notifications for when the hand enters or leaves the volume.
 ---
 # [UI]({{site.url}}/Pages/Reference/UI.html).InteractVolume